-JAPAN’s contingent of nine exhibitors is revealed as one of the international highlights at AIME 2022, gets underway with an in-person event next week followed by an online edition.
+JAPAN’s contingent of nine exhibitors is revealed as one of the international highlights at AIME 2022, which gets underway with an in-person event followed by an online edition.

 Representatives from Japan National Tourism Organisation (JNTO), Chiba, Hiroshima, Tokyo, Kitakyushu, Kobe, Sapporo, Fukuoka and Kyoto will be at the country’s pavilion at the Asia-Pacific Incentive and Meetings Event in Melbourne.